waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Stunning an NPC can break scripted events, causing dialogue loops.
 - The 'Poké Ball machine' was a hallucination.
 - The southern path on Route 29 is a dead end.
-- The western path on Route 29 is blocked by a CUT_TREE.
+- The western path on Route 29 is blocked by CUT_TREEs and HEADBUTT_TREEs.
 - Talking to Mom does NOT heal my Pokémon.
 This is a critical mechanic difference from other games.

 ## Puzzles & Hypotheses